 Check out this article for a complete guide to conducting a search for when you want to land work from home jobs; you'll find ways to ensure that this unique working structure is right for you, tips that will help you improve your overall candidacy and resources to guide you to the remote roles you're looking for.

 If working from home really is on the rise, it's important that you develop the necessary skills.
 No matter how focussed you may be at the office, remote work presents it's own set of challenges that can negatively impact both your productivity and your health.

 Some of the best productivity tips include creating a designated workspace and keeping to an established routine.
-And whilst remaining productive is important, it's equally as important to set boundaries to ensure that the line between your work life and home life does not get blurred.
+And whilst remaining productive is important, it's equally as important to set boundaries while working remotely to ensure that the line between your work life and home life does not get blurred.